cymruhangu/CityPlanner/DEV.md

 - geometry.location doesn't seem to get lat and long.
 Use geocode API to grab lat and long for marker.

+- Limit range of autocomplete to X miles

 ## Question List: